Table of Contents[Hide][Show]

 So I wasn’t that excited when I was invited to return to Indianapolis about 10 years ago.
 But, I figured, every place deserves a second chance, right?
 Boy, has Indy redeemed itself.
 I’ve since returned three times, most recently in the summer of 2016, and I find more to love on each visit.

-There’s plenty to do, and Indianapolis is compact enough to see a lot of it in a weekend visit.
+There’s plenty to do, some of it free, and Indianapolis is compact enough to see a lot of it in a weekend visit.

 The Indianapolis Canal.
 Photo by Cindy Richards